Dave Sappelt

-David J. Sappelt (born January 2, 1987) is a former professional baseball outfielder.
+David J. Sappelt (born January 2, 1987) is an American former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the Cincinnati Reds and Chicago Cubs.
-On June 9, 2015, the Boston Red Sox signed Dave to a Minor League contract.
 He is 5 ft 9 in and weighs 195 lb.
 He bats and throws right handed.
-He graduated from Southern Alamance High School in Burlington, NC.
+He graduated from Southern Alamance High School in Graham, North Carolina.
 Sappelt played college baseball at Coastal Carolina University.

-He resides in Graham, NC.
+Early life

+Sappelt attended Southern Alamance High School in Graham, North Carolina.
+During his senior year, he helped lead the Southern Alamance baseball team to the 2005 North Carolina 3A state title.
+Following high school, Sappelt played collegiate baseball at Coastal Carolina University.